ingramali/gdracul-1/README.md

 --------------------------------------------------------------------------------
 DESCRIPTION:
 --------------------------------------------------------------------------------
-GDracul is a tool that returns dorks from https://www.exploit-db.com/google-hacking-database, and you can search terms in the search box to filter the dorks.
+GDracul is a GUI tool that returns dorks from https://www.exploit-db.com/google-hacking-database, and you can search terms in the search box to filter the dorks.

-It's created for Windows, but you can run it on Linux too running the install.sh script.
+It's created for Windows, but you can run it on Linux executing the script <b>./install.sh</b>.

 --------------------------------------------------------------------------------
 WINDOWS: